Measured asymptotic expanders and rigidity for Roe algebras: Introduction

 \section{Introduction}

+(Uniform) Roe algebras are $C^*$-algebras associated to metric spaces, which reflect and encode the coarse (or large-scale) geometry of the underlying metric spaces.
+They have been well-studied and have fruitful applications, among which the most important ones would be the coarse Baum-Connes conjecture, the Novikov conjecture on higher signatures and the Gromov–Lawson conjecture on positive scalar curvature (see e.g. \cite{WY20} for details).

-The main purpose of this paper is to study the rigidity problem for (uniform) Roe algebras associated to metric spaces with bounded geometry.
+The main purpose of this paper is to provide a new geometric condition in terms of measured asymptotic expanders to guarantee the rigidity for (uniform) Roe algebras associated to metric spaces.
 In recent years, the study of the rigidity for those $C^*$-algebras has gained considerable attention (for instance \cite{rigidity_CBC,BragaFarah19,BragaFarahVignati2018,braga2019embeddings,BragaVignati2019,CL18,vspakula2013rigidity,WW18}).
 Let us recall the general setting: let $(X,d)$ be a metric space with bounded geometry, and denote by $C_u^*(X)$ the uniform Roe algebra of $X$, defined to be the norm closure of all bounded operators on $\ell^2(X)$ with finite propagation.
 Similarly the Roe algebra of $X$, denoted by $C^*(X)$, is defined to be the norm closure of all locally compact bounded operators on $\ell^2(X;\H_0)$ with finite propagation, where $\H_0$ is an infinite-dimensional separable Hilbert space.
 It is well-known that if $X$ and $Y$ are coarsely equivalent metric spaces with bounded geometry, then their (uniform) Roe algebras are (stably) $\ast$-isomorphic.
 The rigidity problem refers to the converse implication:

 \begin{problem}[Rigidity Problem] Let $X$ and $Y$ be two metric spaces with bounded geometry. \begin{enumerate} \item If $C_u^*(X)$ and $C_u^*(Y)$ are stably $*$-isomorphic, are $X$ and $Y$ coarsely equivalent? \item If $C^*(X)$ and $C^*(Y)$ are $*$-isomorphic, are $X$ and $Y$ coarsely equivalent? \end{enumerate} \end{problem}